Study Permit Caps and the Canadian Rental Market

 Conclusion

-While the study permit cap may seem like a restriction initially, its positive impact on the rental market becomes evident when considering the broader social and economic aspects.
-By addressing the housing crisis and promoting the well-being of existing residents, the government’s decision is poised to create a more sustainable and attractive environment for its residents, ensuring long-term benefits for all stakeholders involved.
+Although the study permit cap may seem restrictive at first, it positively influences the rental market when viewed through broader social and economic factors.
+In particular, it helps address the housing crisis and supports the well-being of current residents.
+As a result, the government’s decision creates a more sustainable and attractive living environment, delivering long-term benefits for everyone involved..